 They can see leads and customers in the pipeline, information about a prospective customer, their contacts within that company – then track those contacts, emails sent, phone calls made – their sales manager can see that information as well.

 Has someone reached out to your top 10 customers this month?
 Do you know who your top 10 customers are?
 Do you know if they’ve slowed down their orders from last year?
 These questions you need answers to, and you can have those answers when you’re tracking customers and sales with CRM.

 Keeping your information secure, even within your own company is key.

-For example: Only HR and certain managers need access to employee records, the warehouse doesn’t need access to accounting data, a sales person doesn’t need access to another sales persons accounts.
+For example, Only HR and certain managers need access to employee records, the warehouse doesn’t need access to accounting data, a salesperson doesn’t need access to other sales people’s accounts.

 Provide the information in a usable way so there is no temptation or need to remove the data from the system, control the information, reduce loss and improve productivity.

 Get your people out of the spreadsheets!
 When your people are working in one connected system, with clearly defined business processes, no duplicated data entry, and some automated tasks thrown in for good measure.
 You’ll be able to do more in less time.

 You’re going to stop treading water, and start moving.
 All of a sudden those revenue growing and cost-saving projects that have been on the back-burner for years are a good use everyone’s time because they have time.